jdesfossez/translate-pdfs/TROUBLESHOOTING.md

 - Verify Redis URL in environment variables
 - Check if worker process is actually running
 - Restart the container: `docker compose restart`
+- Use deployment script: `./deploy.sh` for guided setup

 ### 2. Container Build Issues